saezlab/reheat2_pub/README.md

-# ReHeaT 2
-(REference of the HEArt failure Transcriptome)

-Multicellular Transcriptional Landscape of Heart Failure
+# Multicellular Transcriptional Landscape of Heart Failure
+An integrative meta-analysis of the cardiac transcriptomie changes in heart failure.

-Overview
+### Overview
+We analyzed cardiac transcriptome changes captured in bulk and single nuc data from heart failure patients and performed an integrative analysis to identify shared multicellular programs that characterize the failing heart.
+In particular we decomposed disease signatures to study the contribtution of cell type composition changes.

-Key Features
+### Key Features

-    Multicellular Gene Expression Mapping: Uniting single-cell and bulk transcriptomics to describe coordinated gene expression changes during HF.
+HF patient map.
+Meta-analysis of single nuc data to identify shared multicellular programs Blueprint of HF.
+The identificiation of a network of cell-type dependencies behind the multicellular program.
+Integrative analysis with bulk.
+We map multicellular programs to bulk.
 Cohort-Wide Analysis: Data from over 1,500 patients, accounting for clinical and technical heterogeneity.
 Consensus Disease Programs: Identification of convergent molecular pathways involved in HF, enabling more consistent interpretation of gene expression data across cohorts.
 Exploratory Platform: Our work is presented in a user-friendly platform for further exploration of the underlying molecular biology of heart failure.

-Goals

-    To provide a systematic integration of transcriptomic datasets for understanding heart failure at a multicellular level.
-    To offer reproducible insights into gene regulation and expression patterns across a large number of patients.
-    To support the development of new hypotheses and potential therapeutic targets for heart failure.

-How to Explore the Data
+### How to Explore the Data

-We provide access to the dataset, scripts, and visual tools to explore the molecular profiles of HF.
-Visit our [documentation](link to documentation) for detailed instructions on accessing and navigating the platform.
-Contributing

-We welcome contributions from the scientific community!
-Please see our [contribution guidelines](link to contribution guide) for how to get involved.
-License
+We provide a user friendly access to a gene query of the the multicellular program 1 associated with heart failure in [shiny.io/](https://saezlab.shinyapps.io/reheat2/).
+All processed data and models can be accessed in zenodo (DOI:)

+### How to cite us
+Read more at Lanzer, Ramirez et. al, biorxiv, 2024 (doi).

 This project is licensed under the [MIT License](link to license).